Efficient Asynchronous Federated Evaluation with Strategy Similarity Awareness for Intent-Based Networking in Industrial Internet of Things: Introduction

-However, accurate intent recognition alone is insufficient to ensure reliable policy execution.
-Unlike traditional network management intents that primarily involve routing or configuration updates, IIoT intents directly drive physical actions, making incorrect interpretations or unsafe deployments potentially lead to costly downtime or even physical hazards \cite{r35,r36}.
-This necessitates thorough policy verification prior to deployment to prevent costly failures or interruptions \cite{r4}.
-Existing AI-based methods to verify network policies before actual deployment, which requires uploading operational and environmental data from multiple devices to a centralized server for model training and performance evaluation.
-Nevertheless, IIoT nodes are typically distributed and heterogeneous, and the data held by each node often involves sensitive information such as device parameters and operational status \cite{r7}, rendering centralized evaluation and prediction model training infeasible.
-Federated Learning (FL) \cite{r8,r9}, as a distributed collaborative learning framework, enables cross-node policy verification without requiring raw data to leave local devices \cite{r45}.
-FL can be categorized into synchronous FL and asynchronous FL.
-In synchronous FL, the server must wait for all clients to upload their updates, causing faster clients to idle until the slowest ones finish.
-This straggler effect slows down training and leads to inefficient resource utilization, resulting in prolonged aggregation time and delayed convergence \cite{r24,r25}.
-Asynchronous FL addresses the previously mentioned challenges by allowing the server to aggregate and update models promptly upon receiving a single client model \cite{r23}.
-This method significantly reduces the waiting times for faster clients and expedites the training process of the global model.
-Although integrating asynchronous FL with industrial intent-based networking effectively enhances distributed policy verification, it also brings the following new issues. \begin{itemize} \item[i.]
-There is a lack of a complete framework that connects multimodal intent fusion, semantic translation, policy generation, and distributed verification into a unified process.
-Although several recent studies have introduced LLMs into IBN, existing LLMs can only process unstructured textual descriptions, which do not fully meet the requirements of multimodal inputs \cite{r33,r34}.
-Moreover, current IBN approaches for IIoT largely focus on intent interpretation while seldom integrating verification and feedback mechanisms into the overall workflow, making it difficult to form a closed-loop system in which intents can be accurately interpreted, reliably executed, and continuously optimized.
+However, accurate intent recognition alone is insufficient to ensure reliable strategy deployment.
+In IIoT systems, generated strategies may directly affect production workflows and safety-critical devices, where inappropriate deployment can lead to costly downtime \cite{r35,r36}.
+Therefore, candidate strategies need to be evaluated before deployment to reduce operational risks and avoid unnecessary interruptions \cite{r4}.
+Existing AI-based evaluation methods usually require operational and environmental data from multiple devices to be collected at a centralized server for model training and performance prediction.
+Nevertheless, IIoT nodes are typically distributed and heterogeneous, and their local data often contain sensitive information such as device parameters and operational states \cite{r7}, making centralized strategy evaluation difficult.
+Federated Learning (FL) \cite{r8,r9} provides a distributed collaborative learning paradigm that can support the training of strategy-evaluation models across IIoT nodes without exposing raw data \cite{r45}.
+In synchronous FL, the server must wait for all selected clients to upload their updates, causing faster clients to remain idle until the slowest ones finish.
+This straggler effect slows down training, reduces resource utilization, and delays model convergence \cite{r24,r25}.
+Asynchronous FL alleviates this problem by allowing the server to update the global model once client updates arrive \cite{r23}.
+Despite these advances, IBN in IIoT still faces the following challenges. \begin{itemize} \item[i.]
+In IIoT, IBN requires not only intent understanding and strategy generation, but also pre-deployment evaluation and feedback support.
+Without a unified framework that connects these procedures, it is difficult to ensure that generated strategies can be reliably evaluated before deployment and effectively operated in IIoT systems.